goytoom/questionnaire-embeddings/README.md

 # Code files
 - Codes for extracting S-BERT embeddings can be found at `extract_questions_embeddings.ipynb`.
 - Codes to replicate analyses and visualizations from the main publication can be found in `main.ipynb`
+- Codes to preprocess the human rater data (behavioral experiment) can be found in `preprocess_human_data.ipynb`
+- Codes to replicate analyses and visualizations for the human rater study can be found in `human_studies.ipynb`

 # Data files
 - Item texts, embeddings (SBERT, Word2Vec and LIWC), and participant responses can be found under `/embeddings`.